 Ticker Tape Parades

 The mayor of New York City gets to decide who to honor with a ticker tape parade.
 For the most part, ticker tape parades are held to celebrate important events, such at the first landing on the moon, the end of World War II or visiting dignitaries.
 In the 1950s, these parades were particularly commonplace.
 In 1951 and 1962, there were 9 parades each year.
 1949, 1954 and 1959 each boasted 8 parades.
 Sometimes parades were separated by as few as 3 or 4 days!
+Here is a great video of a 1962 ticker tape parade honoring astronaut John Glenn:

 The ticker tape machine was replaced decades ago with the digital stock ticker.
 The old machines, along with their tape, are now extremely rare.
 Although we still hold the parades on Broadway, spectators at modern parades no longer have access to large quantities of the ticker tape.
 A few resourceful people in offices along Broadway find confetti to throw onto the parade.
 Mostly, however, the crowds throw toilet paper rolls and newspapers.